Whhhatttt/Custom-Flet-Dialog-Window/README.md

 title_padding = 20,
 title_size = 25,

-bgcolor_dialog_dark = 'black,0.2',                                #color will be used if the theme is DARK bgcolor_dialog_light = 'white,0.8',                               #color will be used if the theme is LIGHT
+bgcolor_dialog_dark = 'black,0.2',                                #color of dialog window will be used if the theme is DARK bgcolor_dialog_light = 'white,0.8',                               #color of dialog window will be used if the theme is LIGHT

 blur_size = [5,5]                                                 #blur size x; y;
 ```